NathanEid/Jenkins-Labs/README.md

 #################
-1- create docker file to build image for jenkins slave 2- create container from this image and configure ssh 3 from jenkins maste create new node with the slave container 4- integrate slack with jenkins
+1- create docker file to build image for jenkins slave 2- create container from this image and configure ssh 3 from jenkins master create new node with the slave container 4- integrate slack with jenkins
 5- send slack message when stage in your pipeline is successful 6- install audit logs plugin and test it